lecturer of 2026/2027 Autumn semester

 Brief description of the course

-Application of vector and matrix algebra in natural sciences.
+Vectors and operations with vectors.
 Systems of equations.
 Leslie matrix.
-Eigenvectors and eigenvalues of a matrix, their application in the analysis of population stability.
+Matrix eigenvectors and eigenvalues, their application in population stability analysis.
 Functional dependencies, graphs.
-Limit of a function, derivative, integral.
+Limit value, derivative, integral of a function.
 Applications in physics, biology and ecology.
-Application of differential and integral in the analysis of biological and physical systems.

 Learning outcomes in the course